chaupham1709/chaupham1709.github.io/_pages/about.md

 at Buffalo.
 I am advised by Professor [David Doermann](https://cse.buffalo.edu/~doermann/index.html).
 Before joining UB, I received the bachelor degree from the honors program at the School of Mechanical Engineering, Hanoi University of Science and Technology.
 In addition, I spent two years working as an AI Resident at VinAI, under the supervision of
 Dr. [Khoi Nguyen](https://www.khoinguyen.org/).

-My research interests focus on Computer Vision problems, including Large Vision-Language Model and Image generation/editing.
-More specifically, I work on improving the current image generation/editing method, and combine the Large Vision-Language to improve the generation and perception problems.
+My research interests lie in the field of Computer Vision, with a particular focus on advancing image/video generation by improving both quality and efficiency, as well as exploring its downstream applications, including image/video editing, personalization, and RL optimization.
+I am also interested in challenges surrounding Large Vision-Language Models (LVLMs), particularly personalization and reasoning, as well as leveraging LVLMs to enhance other tasks such as image generation and scene understanding.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.